hungh/masterpass/README.md

 * All users passwords are hashed with bcrypt.
 * Each data entry (which is a user name and password pair) belonging to a login user is encrypted with password entry as key using BlowFish
+* Default root password to enter the application is 'password', once you log in as root you must change your password.

 REQUIREMENTS: